ethereum/web3.py/docs/providers.rst

         ``w3.socket.send("eth_getBlockByNumber", ["latest", True])``.

-LegacyWebsocketProvider
+LegacyWebSocketProvider
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-        ``LegacyWebsocketProvider`` is deprecated and is likely to be removed in a
+        ``LegacyWebSocketProvider`` is deprecated and is likely to be removed in a
         future major release.
-Please use ``WebsocketProvider`` instead.
+Please use ``WebSocketProvider`` instead.

-.. py:class:: web3.providers.legacy_websocket.LegacyWebsocketProvider(endpoint_uri[, websocket_timeout, websocket_kwargs])
+.. py:class:: web3.providers.legacy_websocket.LegacyWebSocketProvider(endpoint_uri[, websocket_timeout, websocket_kwargs])

     This provider handles interactions with an WS or WSS based JSON-RPC server.